hickst/qmtools-support/README.md

 ***Note**: Hereafter, this directory will be called the "project directory".*

-There are several directories which are made available to the QMTools Docker container when you run a tool.
+There are several directories which are made available to the QMTools container when you run a tool.
 These are `inputs`, `reports`, `fetched`, and `queries`, all of which are children of the _project directory_.

 The `inputs` directory will be used to hold at least one of your group data files: i.e., a `.tsv` file output from a prior run of the MRIQC program at the group level.